2018 World Cup Draw Is Complete, With No Obvious 'Group Of Death'

 A similar dynamic is likely to play out in Group F, the only other group with more than two teams in the world's top 20.
 There, defending champion Germany (currently No. 1) will contend with Mexico (No. 16) and Sweden (No. 18).

-World No. 65 Russia was guaranteed a spot in the tournament due to its role as host; it's in Group A — which has no teams ranked in the top 20.
-The class of the group is Uruguay (No. 21); Egypt (No. 31) and Saudi Arabia (No. 63) round out the hosts' competition to advance.
+World No. 65 Russia was guaranteed a spot in the tournament because of its role as host; it's in Group A — which has no teams ranked in the top 20.
+The class of the group is Uruguay (No. 21).
+Egypt (No. 31) and Saudi Arabia (No. 63) round out the hosts' competition to advance.

 The lack of a frighteningly strong group could be blamed on the absence of four normally competitive teams that failed to qualify.
 Missing from the picture are No. 14 Italy — which hadn't missed a World Cup since 1958 — along with Chile (No. 10), the Netherlands (No. 20) and the U.S. (No. 24).